Sustainable remote work culture in 2024: Challenges, best practices and top examples

 8. Work-life balance challenges: Encourage employees to set boundaries between work and personal life, promote flexible schedules, and emphasize the importance of taking breaks and time off.

-9. Difficulty in onboarding new hires: Develop a comprehensive remote onboarding process, assign mentors or buddies to new hires, and provide access to resources and training materials.
+9. Difficulty in onboarding new hires: Develop a comprehensive remote onboarding process, hire remote developers or marketers, assign mentors or buddies to them, and provide access to resources and training materials.

 10. Decreased visibility and recognition: Implement transparent performance evaluation processes, recognize achievements publicly, and provide opportunities for feedback and career development.